-The following leadership roles were taken on by the trainee in the course of the workshop/training (list briefly warm-ups facilitated, dramas directed, etc.):
+The following roles and responsibilities were taken on by the trainee in the course of the workshop/training:

-As Team Leader for the above workshop or training, I certify that has successfully demonstrated the following skills and awareness:

-NB.
-For each item NOT checked, team leader should briefly note what is needed to successfully demonstrate this skill.

-Team Skills:

-- Was an integrated member of the team

-- Accepted appropriate team responsibilities

-- Participated in/or led team warm-up

-- Participated in/or led team process sessions

-- Successfully managed doodahs within the team and helped facilitate the process for other team members

-Sessions Skills:

-- Successfully managed doodahs within sessions - D Provided appropriate support and coaching for TAEs and group members in role - Maintained working relationship with TL - □ Maintained working relationship w/other TAEs - Demonstrated sociometric awareness - Q Responded to production needs - Awareness of analyst and therapist functions - Worked with projective identifications - Successful assignment and support as needed of Body Double - D Successful assignment and support as needed of Containing Double
+As Team Leader/Trainer for the above workshop or training, , certify that has successful demonstrated the skills and awareness stated below.
+Note: For each item Note checked, team leader should briefly note what is needed to successful demonstrate this skill or note that there was no opportunity to do so.
+In additional to checking, a more detailed description of the way in which the skills we demonstrated should follow. ully ior Team Skills: ☐ Was an integrated member of the team ☐ Accepted appropriate team responsibilities □ Participated in/or led team warm-up ☐ Participated in/or led team process sessions □ Successfully managed doodahs within the team and helped facilitate the process for other team members Sessions Skills: ☐ Successfully managed doodahs within sessions ☐ Provided appropriate support and coaching for TAEs and group members in role n ☐ Maintained working relationship with TL ☐ Maintained working relationship w/other TAEs □ Demonstrated sociometric awareness ☐ Responded to production needs ☐ Awareness of analyst, therapist, sociometrist, and producer functions ☐ Worked with projective identifications ☐ Successful assignment and support as needed of Body Double ☐ Successful assignment and support as needed of Containing Double ☐ Successful assignment and support as needed of Manager of Defenses

-Successful assignment and support as needed of Manager of Defenses Successful assignment and support as needed of General Roles (define) Successful assignment and support as needed of Victim Role Successful assignment and support as needed of Perpetrator Role Successful assignment and support as needed of Abandoning Authority Successful assignment and support as needed of Transformative Role Summary
+☐ Successful assignment and support as needed of General Roles (define) ☐ Successful assignment and support as needed of Victim Role ☐ Successful assignment and support as needed of Perpetrator Role ☐ Successful assignment and support as needed of Abandoning Authority ☐ Successful assignment and support as needed of Transformative Role Summary: For the AL Trainee: Please pick at least one of the topics provided below and write a two-to-four-page reaction paper explaining how your participation as AL helped you develop and/or demonstrate clinical awareness of the topic(s).
+SUBMIT A COPY, WITHIN 14 DAYS, TO the TL or Trainer who provided your checklist, the Director of Training cossa@att.net and to the Clinical Director drkatetsi@icloud.com • Trauma Survivor's Internal Role Atom (TSIRA) • Types of Dramas Principles of Conscious Re-experiencing • Four Roles of Team Leader Projective Identification • Other insights and reflections of both TSM Theory and Practice and your personal reactions to the material explored and the process through which the workshop was conducted may be included.
+Trainee Signature: Date:

-Signature of Team Leader:Kate Hudgins, Ph.D., TEP Date:May 2016

-Signature of Trainee: Date: